Special Note: This half day indoor course is also available virtually.

-Having taught this course for a few seasons, as part of a full day mountaineering skills course (now taught separately), we have had a chance to teach it repeatly and have perfected it.
-Presently this course is offered as half-day classroom-only course lasting 3-4 hours or so.
-In this time you will be given all you need to go forth into the maw of winter with confidence.
-That said, if you are training to climb larger mountains, including our very own Mt Washington, you probably should combine this offering with our Mountaineering Skills course and make a day of it lasting 6-8 hours or so.
+Having taught this course for several years as part of a full day mountaineering skills course (now taught separately), we have had a chance to perfect it.
+Presently this course is offered as half-day classroom-only course lasting 3-4 hours.
+In that tine you will get all you need to go forth into the maw of winter with confidence.
+That said, if you are training to climb larger mountains, including our very own Mt Washington, you probably should combine this offering with our Mountaineering Skills course and make a day of it.
+Just choose both on the form.
 As always, if you have any specific interests or needs, please let us know in the comments box of our Booking Form.

 What to Wear